lukehoang1905/ecom-be/doc/server/03_design_endpoints.md

 ## Design the endpoints

-In this step, we are designing REST APIs for our application.
-The main question is **how to apply REST principles in design process?**

 The very first step is identifying the objects which will be presented as resources, which are:

 - auth: for authentication process